 Supports KS2- KS5, History, Film and Media topics.

-Last year Belfast celebrated 400 years since it was granted its charter in 1613.
+Belfast recently celebrated 400 years since it was granted its charter in 1613.
 This presentation using film clips depicts visions of 100 years of the city on film.
 This 2 hr presentation using film clips and short films will also give participants the opportunity learn how to to use the archive, and show highlights from the 500 hrs footage held on it.
 Film footage will include the first know film made in N Ireland by the founders of the Cinematgraph, the Lumiere Brothers, as well as a documentary about the Belfast Blitz and clips featuring Richard Hayward and documentaries by the highly acclaimed Belfast filmmaker David Hammond.

 VISIONS OF IRELAND